chrisk2b/summer_school_2023/adverse_events/README.md

 # Adverse Event Detection Model

 ## Introduction
 This repository contains data for developing a model to detect the presence of adverse events in sentences.
 The goal is to build and evaluate a model that can accurately identify whether a given sentence contains an adverse event.
 Google Colab should be used.
 The relevant `pip` dependencies for the sample solution (cf. below) are in the `requirements.txt` file.
 Please debug  potential issues if necessary.
 An example of a solution for the adverse event detection engine can be found in this [notebook](adverse_events/notebooks).
+Please use it only if you don't know how to start.
+Rather, focus on the provided data, cf. below and create your own solution in terms of a notebook.

 ## Getting Started
 To begin, follow the steps below: